BlueQuartzSoftware/ITKImageProcessing/Documentation/ITKImageProcessingFilters/ITKHMaximaImage.md

 The height parameter is set using SetHeight.

 \see ReconstructionByDilationImageFilter , HMinimaImageFilter , HConvexImageFilter
-\see

 \see MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter

 ## Parameters ##